-Over the years, outsourcing by federal public institutions for the construction of IT systems have been based on software development methodologies founded, in most cases, on the Unified Process (UP) of software development and its variations.
+Over the years, outsourcing by federal public institutions for the construction of IT systems have been based on software development methodologies based, in most cases, on the Unified Process (UP) of software development and its variations.

-However, it has been observed an increase in the popularity of the use of agile methodologies for software development in the national and international market, which are primarily aimed to serve the needs of the customer by means of a continuous delivery of functional and quality software.
-This reality, together with frequent complaints arising from software development contracts caused by the current model use, has led some public institutions to believe that they can obtain better results with the use of agile methodologies for software development.
+However, it has been observed an increase in the popularity of the use of agile methodologies for software development in the national and international market, which are primarily aimed to serve the needs of the customer through continuous delivery of functional and quality software.
+This reality, together with frequent complaints arising from software development procurement caused by usage of the current model, has led some public institutions to believe that they can obtain better results with the use of agile methodologies for software development.

-In this scenario, public institutions started to invest in this area, by training their employees and establishing within their IT teams, if possible, agile methods for the development of their solutions.
-According to this initial movement, some of these institutions began to enter into software development contracts, whether for specific projects or software factories, based on agile methodologies.
+In this scenario, public institutions started to invest in this area, by training their employees and establishing within their IT teams, when possible, agile methods for the development of their solutions.
+After this initial movement, some of these institutions began to enter into software development contracts, whether for specific projects or software factories, based on agile methodologies.